 Citicoline, also commonly known as CDP-Choline, is one of the primary forms of choline in your brain.
 Including it in any nootropic stack is always a good idea, and opting for the Cognizin brand just confirms Mind Lab Pro’s commitment to quality.

-Research has shown that citicoline improves memory and boost the executive functions of your brain (the mental skills needed to get stuff done) .
-It also acts as a neuroprotective compound .
+Research has shown that citicoline improves memory and boost executive brain function (the mental skills needed to get stuff done).
+It also acts as a neuroprotective compound.

 The dose included in Mind Lab Pro is on the lower end of the scale (up to 1000mg is considered safe), but considering the other ingredients in the stack, this amount should still be very effective.